 There have been many ayahuasca books published during the last two decades.
 With its uncanny ability to evoke otherworldly visions, ayahuasca has summoned some beautiful books about the artists who daub their inner visions.
 But more than anything, ayahuasca has been discussed, in text, whether by people attempting to articulate the colorful journey of the soul, or by academics attempting to understand the mechanics of ayahuasca in the body, society and the mind.[masterslider id=”6″]

-Below is a collection of my top 15 books about ayahuasca, presented in no particular order.
+Below is a collection of my top 16 ayahuasca books, presented in no particular order.

 1. Visionary Vine – Marlene Dobkin de Rios – 1972

 This ground-breaking book is one of the first studies of ayahuasca in the Peruvian Amazon.
 It’s lucid and very easy-to-read for an academic text.
 The author spent several years with vegetalismo ayahuasca healers.
 The book covers everything from traditional models of illness and healing to herbalism, indigenous tarot traditions and Western medicine.

 2. Ayahuasca Visions – Luis Eduardo Luna & Pablo Amaringo – 1991

 The most prolific and influential indigenous ayahuasca painter is undoubtedly Pablo Amaringo.
 In this beautiful book, anthropologist Luis Eduardo Luna joins with Amaringo to convey the visionary, spiritual and cultural scope of ayahuasca.
 Amaringo apprenticed in vegelismo shamanism and worked as a shaman for many years before becoming the world’s most distinguished ayahuasca painter.

 3. The Ayahuasca Visions of Pablo Amaringo – Howard Charing, Peter Cloudsley, Pablo Amaringo – 2011